 You MUST be posting consistently.

-Now, notice that I did not say a certain amount to times per day to post – this is where YOU testing YOUR audience comes into play.
+Now, notice that I did not declare a certain amount to times per day to post – this is where YOU testing YOUR audience comes into play.

 You need to find a balance between posting often enough, and posting TOO often and cluttering up people’s Newsfeeds.